Auburn Ring Tradition

 A few days later at the Ring Ceremony, the student dips their ring in water from the President’s fountain which removes the curse, but leaves the Auburn spirit behind to live on in the ring and in the heart of its owner forevermore.
 Ring recipients conclude the traditional ceremony by placing the cleansed ring on their finger with the words “Auburn University” facing inward.
 After graduation, the new alumni turn the ring to show the world that they are a proud official member of the Auburn family.

-Ring Night for Spring 2019 is Thursday, April 25th at 6:56 PM in front of Langdon Hall.
+Ring Night for Fall 2019 is Thursday, December 5 at 6:56 PM in front of Langdon Hall.

 Ring Ceremonies are for recipients and their guests only.